isabella232/experience-manager-brand-portal.es-ES/help/using/browse-assets-brand-portal.md

 * Dimensión
 * Tamaño
 * Clasificación
-* Ruta de carpeta que muestra la jerarquía de recursos<sup>*</sup>
+* Ruta de acceso de la carpeta que muestra la jerarquía<sup>de recursos*</sup>
 * Fecha de publicación del recurso en Brand Portal

-* La columna Ruta permite identificar fácilmente la ubicación de los recursos en la jerarquía de carpetas.
+* La columna Ruta permite identificar fácilmente la ubicación del recurso en la jerarquía de carpetas.
 You can navigate down the hierarchy by tapping/clicking the resource name, and back up by using the [breadcrumbs in the header](https://helpx.adobe.com/experience-manager/6-5/sites/authoring/using/basic-handling.html#TheHeader).

 <!--
 Comment Type: draft lastmodifiedby="mgulati" lastmodifieddate="2018-08-17T03:12:05.096-0400" type="annotation">Removed:- "Selecting assets in list view To select all items in the list, use the checkbox at the upper left of the list.
 When all items in the list are selected, this check box appears checked.
 To deselect all, click or tap the checkbox.
 When only some items are selected, it appears with a minus sign.
 To select all, click or tap the checkbox.
 To deselect all, click or tap the checkbox again.
 You can change the order of items using the dotted vertical bar at the far right of each item in the list.
 Tap/click the vertical selection bar and drag the item to a new position in the list."
  -->

-### Ver los ajustes en la vista de lista
+### Ver la configuración en la vista de lista

-La vista de lista muestra [!UICONTROL el nombre del recurso] como la primera columna de forma predeterminada.
-También se muestran información adicional como [!UICONTROL Título del recurso], [!UICONTROL Configuración regional], [!UICONTROL Tipo], [!UICONTROL Dimensiones], [!UICONTROL Tamaño], [!UICONTROL Clasificación], estado de publicación.
+La vista de lista muestra [!UICONTROL Nombre] del recurso como la primera columna de forma predeterminada.
+También se muestra información adicional, como [!UICONTROL Título]del recurso, [!UICONTROL Configuración regional], [!UICONTROL Tipo], [!UICONTROL Dimensiones], [!UICONTROL Tamaño],Clasificación, estado de publicación.
 However, you can select the columns to be shown using [!UICONTROL View Settings].

 ![](assets/list-view-setting.png)